api3dao/vitepress-docs/docs/guides/dapis/index.md

 To read more about reading a dAPI value,
 [click here](/guides/dapis/read-a-dapi/).

-## Data providers for managed dAPIs
+## Data providers for dAPIs

-There are nine providers used by managed dAPIs as a data source.
+There are nine providers used by dAPIs as a data source.
 These providers can be grouped by asset type(s) of supplied data:

 - Coinpaprika
 - dxFeed